 The two dessert flavors were fine, but not my favorites.
 They were a bit too sweet for my liking.
 Blue Dream was the more enjoyable one of the two.
 The Girl Scout Cookies had a prominent maple syrup flavor.
 I didn’t enjoy it but a lot of my friends did.
 If you want something less sugary and more natural-tasting, go with their fruity flavors.

 The effects with 250 mg CBD are subtle but noticeable, especially when using a sub ohm tank.
 After a few big puffs I suddenly felt more relaxed, and a slight euphoric sensation.
-Many of the benefits to using cannabidiol are not noticeable right away.
-CBD can relieve symptoms from anxiety, pain or more severe conditions like nerve disorders and depression.
+Many of the benefits to using cannabidiol are not always noticeable right away.
+However, people taking CBD for anxiety, pain or more severe conditions like nerve disorders and depression know when they are getting the relief they need.
 According to independent lab testing, JustCBD e-juice contains no THC and the CBD dosage is portrayed accurately.

 The name of each flavor is inspired by actual cannabis strains, but not necessarily extracted from that particular one.
 CBD isolate is listed as the source of cannabidiol, so the effects will be pretty consistent.
 Unless of course you mix them with strain-specific terpene oils…